 SOCY 313 The Individual and Society

-SOCY 325 Sociology of Gender
+SOCY 325 The Sociology of Gender

-SOCY 423 Minorities and Race Relations in the United States
+SOCY 423 Race and Ethnicity: A Global Perspective

 SOCY 350 Contemporary Social Problems

 Since some recommended courses fulfill more than one requirement, substituting courses for those listed may require you to take additional courses to meet degree requirements.
 Consult an advisor whenever taking advantage of other options.
 Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on p.
 66.